Code of Conduct

 We are always respectful towards others in our day-to-day dealings with colleagues, shareholders, business partners and scientists.
 As a basis for a pleasant working environment and productive work, interactions at the Company are friendly, polite and cooperative.
 We strictly reject any form of discrimination based on race, ethnic origin, gender, religion or belief, disability, age or sexual orientation.
 The personal integrity and personality of all people shall be safeguarded.

-A high degree of professionalism and well-founded scientific work have the aim of improving the treatment and quality of life of patients and make a contribution to better medical treatment.
+A high degree of professionalism and well-founded scientific work have the aim of improving the treatment and quality of life of patients and contribute to better medical treatment.
 The physical wellbeing of patients in clinical trials is of paramount importance.
 Clinical trials must be carried out in compliance with all applicable rules on their conduct and in compliance with ethical principles, regardless of country.
 The development of innovative immunotherapies has the aim of enhancing the patients’ quality of life and prolonging their survival, always under careful consideration of potential risks and side effects.
 Subjects are not allowed to take part in clinical trials without full prior medical consultation and written consent.

-In line with the existing legislation, such as the German Securities Trading Act (WpHG) and the EU Market Abuse Regulation (MAR), as well as other provisions relevant by stock exchange law, such as the German Stock Exchange Act (BörsG) and the German Corporate Governance Code (DCGK), Medigene is committed to open, transparent and factual communication on the capital market in general and with its shareholders as stakeholders, in particular.
+In line with the existing legislation, such as the German Securities Trading Act (WpHG) and the EU Market Abuse Regulation (MAR), as well as other provisions relevant by stock exchange law, such as the German Stock Exchange Act (BörsG) and the German Corporate Governance Code (DCGK), Medigene is committed to open, transparent and factual communication on the capital market in general and with its shareholders as stakeholders.
 Material information that is of interest to shareholders should be comprehensively disclosed to the public as quickly as possible, subject to operational requirements.
 In considering the question of when which information should be released and how, applicable legislation must be followed, especially for the publication of ad hoc releases, voting right notifications and directors’ dealings disclosures.
 Shareholders should be informed as comprehensively as possible, while protecting the interests of Medigene.

 Medigene is dependent on successful partnerships regarding sustainable and long-term business actions and trusting business relationships with third parties for its business operations.
 This applies to suppliers, research partners, healthcare professionals, service providers for clinical trials, contract manufacturers, licensing partners and other business partners.
 In initiating and implementing a cooperation, Medigene values honesty, transparency and objectivity.
-The decision-making not only takes into account the interests of Medigene, but also the requirements of the partner, because projects can only be successfully mastered by working together.
+The decision-making not only considers the interests of Medigene, but also the requirements of the partner, because projects can only be successfully mastered by working together.

 Protection of animals and the environment